Connector Walkthrough

 # Testing your action

 When testing an action, you are prompted on the screen for the input fields.
 We currently support a basic way to mimic user input to test an action.
 In the pop-up box, you'll see that the skeleton for an input object has been generated for you.
-Simply fill in the ID of your chosen person and click test to execute the Get person by ID action.
+Simply fill in the ID of your chosen person and click test

-The debugger console should open up which would give you feedback on the input_fields you supplied, the output fields generated and the HTTP requests sent and the response received.
-An Error tab would also show up if an error occurred during the running of the action and a Console tab would show up if you had any puts methods executed at any point in the action code.
+The Recent tests tab opens, which provides logs of the input_fields you supplied, the output fields generated, the HTTP requests sent, and the response received.
+An Error tab also appears if an error occurred during the running of the action, and a Console tab appears if any puts

-puts is a ruby method that allows you to print anything to the console.
+is a ruby method that allows you to print anything to the console.
 This is useful in debugging by allowing you to print objects and variables, checking them in the Console tab and seeing if they match what you expected.
 Learn more about puts here (opens new window)

 # Creating a recipe using your new custom connector